AlessandroCaroti/Mondrian/README.md

 ### Usage

-The folder *Dataset* must contain the .csv file containing the data to anonymize and the .csv file which specifies the type for each attribute.
+There must be a folder containing the .csv file with the data to anonymize and the .csv file which specifies the type for each attribute.
 All the results will be saved in a folder named *Results*.

 This is an example of how you can use the program.